Mortumm/mortumm.github.io/about.md

 - **KokkoLAB**

-  Hacklab for elementary and high schoolers: Scratch programming, 3D modeling and Arduino & electronics.
+  Hacklab for elementary and high schoolers: Scratch programming, 3D modeling and Arduino with basic electronics.

-- ** Web library**
+- **Web library**

   Frontend development with Bootstrap mostly.